HIPAA vs Healthcare Laws and Regulations in Canada, the UK, Australia, and MENA Countries

 Most countries include health data requirements in their general legislation on data privacy, though not all highlight specific measures to protect this sensitive data.
 Some countries such as Australia and the UK provide detailed guidelines on how to interpret data protection acts as well as tips on how to comply in the best way.
 Countries from the MENA region are still changing and updating their laws following global digitalization trends.

-Yalantis offers extensive expertise in building holistic healthcare solutions.
+Yalantis offers extensive expertise in building holistic healthcare solutions (as IoT healthcare solutions).
 We’ll gladly back you up in building a secure healthcare product.

 Contact us